nphorsley59/clantracker-app/README.md

 ![alt_text](https://github.com/nphorsley59/Clash_Pipeline/blob/main/Figures/playertag_loop.png "Playertag Loop")<br>

 ### Clean and export user data.<br>
 Clean and export whatever data you're interested in!
-I focused on 'tag', 'name', trophies', 'donations' and 'donationsReceived', but there are many more columns to explore.<br>
+I focused on 'tag', 'name', trophies', 'donations' and 'donationsReceived', but there are many more columns to explore.
+I've included a [sample data file]() if you'd like to see how I formatted my CSV.<br>

 ![alt_text](https://github.com/nphorsley59/Clash_Pipeline/blob/main/Figures/clean_and_export.png "Export Data")<br>